Our Staff

 Ataxia Clinic Coordinator

 Anne Beckett-Fedarko, MS, OTR/L coordinates the monthly ataxia clinics and serves as a resource for patients and families.
 She also assists with ongoing clinical research studies for ataxia.
-She attended Occidental College for her undergraduate studies and earned her Master's in Occupational Therapy from Temple University in 2016.
+She attended Occidental College for her undergraduate studies and earned her MS in Occupational Therapy from Temple University in 2016.
 She previously has worked clinically with pediatric, young adult, and geriatric patients with neurologic and psychiatric conditions.
 She maintains her professional license and works clinically with children and families in Philadelphia.

 Social Worker